Pandawan/GarlicRecipes/src/content/es/mining-cpu.md

 ## HTTP request failed: Failed to connect to 127.0.0.1 port 42070: Connection refused (Conexión rechazada)
 Si intenta minar Solo, se asesgura que tu red se ejecuta!
 Puede averiguar cómo configurarlo en los guías de la cartera.
-If you are trying to Solo mine, make sure that your network is running!
-You can check out how to set it up on the wallet guides:
 - [Windows](./wallet-win.html)
 - [Mac](./wallet-mac.html)
 - [Linux](./wallet-nix.html)